SIqi-Yu/Credit-Analysis/README.md

 ## Prediction(Machine Learning):
+ - Above all, finance institutions suffer a big risk when deciding to lend loans to customers or not, as we mentioned before, large proportion of people incline to borrow large amount of money.
+It is essential to construct a system that can provide help and make efficient decisions.
+We try to solve this problem by using machine learning.
+The get_dummies method in pandas is used to perform One-Hot coding for categorial statistics.
+Also SMOTE method to slove the imbalanced class problem.
+And we use stacking classifier to predict the ciredit score.
+The final accuracy rate of our model is more than 0.87, which is considerably precise.
-Banks can predict with high accuracy whether or not one person is trustworthy with this model.
+ - Banks can predict with high accuracy whether or not one person is trustworthy with this model.
 Consequently, they can increase revenue and avoid potential losses.